ADesprets/faststart/labs/lab2.md

 13. You will see a message saying ‘Successfully published products’ on the top left.

-### 2.7 Registering an app on the developer portal
+### 2.7 Registering an App on the Developer Portal

 This is the first part of the lab where we are changing our role (or perspective).
 Up until now we have been assuming the role of a developer in the financial institution who has published an API to allow third party providers to make payments on behalf of its customers (users).